 Moving around Rome with a toddler

 We love walking, and certainly, it is the best way to see Rome with a baby.
 Most of the pedestrian areas are paved, but it is not a big obstacle for a baby stroller.
 Only from time to time, we had to lift the stroller and move it over the curb or stairs.
 There are convenient descents at the pedestrian crossings but be careful, and make sure that you keep your eyes around your head, as most of the Italian drivers do not care about green light!

 We found a proper changing table only in the area of the Coliseum.
 Unfortunately, most toilets in restaurants are not suitable for nappy changing.

+We rarely use public transport while traveling with the toddler, but this time we were looking for some time-savers.
 When going down to the metro station, it is worth placing the toddler into a baby carrier.
 At the metro station, we found several elevators to move between the platforms, but to get to the station itself, you have to go down the stairs and lift the stroller.

 Choose this option if you want to visit the city at your own pace, but also you want to make sure that you don’t miss the best tours in Rome.
 There are two loops in the historic city center to visit sites such as the Spanish Steps or the Colosseum.
 [Click here to book your ticket online]

 Top 10 things to do in Rome with a toddler

 There are so many places to visit in Rome, and luckily, many of them are available for babies.
 Fortunately, you can spend a lot of time outside and walk through the city like through an open museum.
 In short, let’s see what to do in Rome, and what are the best things to do in Rome with toddlers: